delpapa/SORN/readme.md

 This code contains the necessary files to simulate the SORN model and perform the avalanche analysis as described in [Del Papa et al. (2017)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0178683).
 It is based on the previous implementation by [Hartmann et al. (2015)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004640), which can be found [here](https://github.com/chrhartm/SORN).

-This model implementation runs on python 2.7 and was my first repository, so it is not very organized, efficient, or easy to clone and run.
-A new (and simpler) implementation on python 3, SORN_V2, is currently under development.
+This model implementation runs in python 2.7 and was my first repository, so it is not very organized, efficient, or easy to clone and run.
+It also lacks requirements files and installation guides, so version conflicts for some packages are to be expected.
+Instead of updating and maintaining this old repository, I have decide to create a new (and hopefully better) one.
+The new implementation in python 3, **SORN_V2**, is currently under development.
 The link will be provided here as soon as it is available.

 ## Experiments